Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Experiments

 \subsection{Robustness Study}

-We evaluate the robustness of MiZero against diverse attack methods.
-To safeguard text style integrity, attack methods must avoid substantial disruptions from text styles, ensuring their preservation.
-Our attacks \cite{DBLP:conf/acl/DuganHTZLXIC24}, including case swapping (Upper-Lower), common misspellings (Misspelling), number insertions (Number), adding \textbackslash n\textbackslash n between sentences (Add Paragraph), and Utilization of Grok for sentence rewriting with style retention (Rewrite), are designed with minimized stylistic impact.
+We evaluate the robustness of WIND against diverse attack methods.
+To safeguard creation integrity, attacks must avoid substantial disruptions from creative essence.
+Our attacks \cite{DBLP:conf/acl/DuganHTZLXIC24}, including case swapping (Upper-Lower), common misspellings (Misspelling), number insertions (Number), adding \textbackslash n\textbackslash n between sentences (Add Paragraph), and utilization of Grok for sentence rewriting with creation retention (Rewrite), are designed with minimized creation impact.
 The first four methods use a 30\% probability relative to each sample's length.
-Table \ref{robustness} shows that the rewrite attack has the greatest impact on MiZero, as the rewriting destroys some style-related content.
+Table \ref{robustness} reveals that WIND maintains strong performance even under adversarial attacks, confirming its effectiveness in copyright validation for creative writing.